R0GGER/public-iperf3-servers/README.md

 `-R, --reverse` run in reverse mode (server sends, client receives)
 `-4, --version4` only use IPv4
 `-6, --version6` only use IPv6

+### Test date: 01-09-2022
+Do you want to add/remove an IP or HOST to this list?
+Please create a [new issue](https://github.com/R0GGER/public-iperf3-servers/issues).

 ### Servers per continent
 * [AFRICA](#africa)